be4zad/PyWardBot/README.md

 ## FAQ
-### Is necessary to install Git?
-No, you can download the source code as a zip file from [here](https://github.com/nunnito/PyWardBot/archive/refs/heads/master.zip).
-Then unzip it and follow the installation [instructions](#installation)

 ### How to add a new admin?
 By default, the bot is configured to run only for yourself.
 If you want to add a new admin, you can do it by adding the new Telegram ID to the `admins` array in the `bot.json` file.